North Borneo: Economy

+North Borneo was identified by the British as resource-rich in minerals and varied, with its extent not fully known at the time nor able to be ascertained, which will only be known with further explorations.
 With the beginning of planned economic activities under British administration, the North Borneo authorities began to open land for agriculture, and native land rights began to be formed.
 The government however felt that the native population was too small and unsuited to meet the requirements of modern development, so they began to sponsor various schemes for the migration of Chinese workers from Hong Kong and China.
+Furthermore, the British colonial administration policy at the time imposed strict rules regarding indigenous participation in the economy, urging the natives to concentrate on their own economic endeavours.
 In 1882, the North Borneo authorities appointed Walter Henry Medhurst as Commissioner for Chinese Immigration with the mission of attracting more businessmen to invest in North Borneo by providing a workforce.
 Medhurst's efforts were costly and unsuccessful; however, the Hakka, not part of the plan, began to migrate to North Borneo where they formed an agricultural community.
+This was followed by the migration of both the Buginese and Javanese from the neighbouring Dutch East Indies, facilitated by both the British and Dutch, to various fields in North Borneo, especially in the opening of new British settlement areas.